-But, you won’t be guilty of being budget-less for much longer.
-For let me introduce to you how to make a budget that is customized to YOU and will work without fail to let you live a life free of financial stress.
+But, not for long.
+For let me introduce to you how to make a budget that is customized to YOU and will work without ever failing to give you a life free of financial stress.

 Creating a budget that is customized to your financial needs + ensures your financial success month after month is actually pretty easy.

-You’ll need to do some simple math but otherwise, all the resources you need to create your perfect budget can be found in our Budget Boss Binder.
+You’ll need to do some simple math but otherwise, all the resources you need to create and maintain your perfect budget can be found in our Budget Boss Financial Planner.